MuthuMohankumar/Dom-Manipulation-Form/README.md

-This form is created dynamiclly using DOM
+This form is created dynamically using DOM

-Once form submits, it will dynamically updates in table bellow.
+Once form submits, it will dynamically updates in table.

 Tech used:
 HTML, Botstrap, DOM